shavavo/Breakout-Game/README.md

 Key/Mouse inputs:

-LEFT/RIGHT ARROW KEYS - move
+* LEFT/RIGHT ARROW KEYS - move

-SPACE - launch/shoot lasers/select menu option
+* SPACE - launch/shoot lasers/select menu option

-ENTER - select menu option
+* ENTER - select menu option

 Cheat keys:

-, for previous level
+* , for previous level

-. for next level
+* . for next level

-\- for slow balls down
+* \- for slow balls down

-\+ for speed balls up
+* \+ for speed balls up

+* ~ for extra life

 Known Bugs:

+* On rare occasions where the ball bounces between two blocks it will not travel the correct direction.
+* Resizing the window will not resize the game
+* On rare occasions the ball will get stuck inside a wall
+* Using the cheat key for previous level on level 1 will crash the game

-Extra credit:
+Extra feature:

-### Notes
+* Added skins/themes that can be bought for points.
+Each skin is 5000 points and contains different color schemes.

 ### Impressions

+Was a fun first assignment.
+I liked the flexibility.